 Shortly after arrival and settling into Bremen, students meet with the Academic Director to discuss their academic plans and objectives.
 The purpose of these meetings is to finalize the enrollment process, with the help and advice of the Academic Director, while remaining flexible in determining their semester schedules.
 At this time students can express their needs in regard to their specific major, minor, and distribution requirements, all of which can often also be fulfilled at Uni Bremen.
 Students may seek academic guidance at any time and are asked to meet with the Academic Director periodically to discuss their progress.
 Full-year students are obligated to take part in German 340, which is a comparative culture course specific to the U.S. and Germany and is taught by the Academic Director.
 The academic orientation is also intended to help the students’ transition into a different academic culture.

-In contrast to Dickinson the University of Bremen has not only a larger campus, but it also has approximately 10 times as many students.
-While being a University of Excellence, Uni Bremen is also a public university.
+In contrast to Dickinson, the University of Bremen has not only a larger campus, but it also has approximately 10 times as many students.
+Uni Bremen is also a public university.
 This means larger classes and a different norm for student-professor and student-student interactions.
 Lectures tend to be larger, some with more than 100 students, whereas seminars are usually restricted to a class size of 25 students.
 Most classes meet once a week, and like at Dickinson, each professor has his or her own attendance policy.
 Professors and lecturers expect their students to work independently to build upon the information they gain in the classroom each week.
 This often means finding additional materials and reading beyond the syllabus or in-class materials.
 In addition to this, university students are expected to learn in a “self-reliant” manner.
 There are fewer tests and assignments throughout semester and instead students often give one oral presentation per seminar and are required to complete a final test or paper, upon which their entire course grade is dependent.